glinoen/mnk-ai/documentation/software_requirements_specification_document.md

 ## Algorithms and data structures

 Minimax algorithm with alpha-beta pruning and a game tree that is a directed graph.
+Data structures used: hash map and stack.

 ### Problems and solutions